ramigs/nuxt-fauna-article/nuxt-fauna.md

 # Building a Jamstack app with Nuxt, Vue and FaunaDB

-In this article, we will use a Jamstack approach to build a Repository Catalogue.
+In this article, we'll be using a Jamstack approach to build a Repository Catalogue.

 First, we’ll populate a [FaunaDB](https://fauna.com/) database with a set of